-CRCA motivation is defined on the dictum: “Working together all of us can bring a prosperous world to children and young people!”
+Working together all of us can bring a prosperous world to children and young people.CRCA MOTIVATION IS DEFINED ON THE DICTUM:

 By March 1997 Albania was in total turmoil and people had taken to arms across the country in protest against the corruption, an authoritarian government and lack of a functioning state.
 Seven years after the people had overthrown the communist regime from power, the country was still far from living in a democratic state, where human rights of all are respected.

-20 years is quite a short and long time in the history of CSO’s in the Balkans, where there has never been a well-established civil society.
-Such an oxymoron can explain the works of almost every organisation working for children, youth and human rights in Albania and Balkans.
+23 years of work for the advancement of children and youth rights is quite a short and long time in the history of CSO’s in the Balkans, where there has never been a well-established civil society.
+Such an oxymoron can explain the works of almost every organisation working for children, youth, and human rights in Albania and the Balkans.
 Lacking democratic values, a strong education system, political elites and geo-political realities made Albania a “perfect” country for political experiments, which still today continue to affect the rights and the welfare of our citizens.

 We are proud together with the Parliament to have established the Child Rights Parliamentary Caucus (known as Friend’s of Children Parliamentary Group), while at the level of the Government a National Agency for Child Protection works to provide children and young people with free and affordable services.
-As of 1999 we were publicly asking the Government to establish a nation-wide agency to have the power to protect the children.
-Now this is a reality!
+As of 1999, we were publicly asking the Government to establish a nationwide agency to have the power to protect the children.
+Now, this is a reality!

 While for a long time we also have been advocating for the Government to fund well-established and supported public social services.
 Although we are yet far from that, the latest approved legislation gives us hope that the establishment of the national Social Fund – a request and recommendation of CRCA – will finally be used to fund free social services for children and young people in need across Albania.